meganarroyo/TicTacToe-client/README.md

 Unsolved Problems:
 UI designs - I wasn't able to create images for the board like I originally wanted to do.
+Making the computer play against the user would be another function I would've liked to have added

 User Stories: